 Applicants who wish to study without the constraints of a formal degree program may apply to be a Special Student in Education (SSE).
-Individuals applying for SSE status fall into one of three categories: faculty from institutions other than Harvard wishing to take courses for credit; advanced doctoral students from Harvard or other institutions conducting relevant research; or professional educators seeking to enhance current work.
+Individuals applying for SSE status fall into one of three categories: faculty from institutions other than Harvard wishing to take courses for credit; advanced doctoral students conducting relevant research; or professional educators seeking to enhance current work.
 A limited number of applicants are admitted in this category each year.
 Course enrollment is on a space-available basis and is limited to HGSE courses only.
 Once admitted, a student's official enrollment in a course is subject to the approval of the instructor.
-SSE students are not eligible for HGSE funding, housing, office space, health insurance or other degree student resources or services.
+SSE students are not eligible for HGSE funding, housing, or office space.